How to File Personal Bankruptcy

 Step 3: Attend two financial counselling sessions

-During your bankruptcy you’ll be required to meet with the trustee to discuss any potential non-financial issues that led to your filing for bankruptcy.
+During your bankruptcy you’ll be required to meet with the trustee to discuss any potential non-financial issues that led to your filing for personal bankruptcy.
 For example, gambling, substance abuse, and marital breakdown are common problems in society that inevitably lead to financial hardship.
 In addition, the trustee will provide information to you on money management and ways in which you can rebuild your credit.

 Step 4: Meet with the trustee to discuss your discharge